1ong1evi/Journey/README.md

 - Lodash library practice
 - Build a library
 - School catalouge
+- Find Your Hat
   Have a wonderful day! :)